SupaaHiro/schwifty-lab/blog-articles/20251020-ckad/article_EN.md

           port: 6379
 ```

-After applying, the redis-access policy will act like a "fence" around Pods with label app=redis, allowing connections only from Pods labeled with access=redis.
+Apply the manifest:

 ```bash
 k create -f manifests/04-netpol.yaml
 ```

+After applying, the redis-access policy will act like a "fence" around Pods with label app=redis, allowing connections only from Pods labeled with access=redis.

 ## Testing the blocked connection